SFCMS Clubs & Activities

 - Write It, Do It

-Students interested in Science Olympiad should plan to attend the annual Interest Meeting in October, with Mr. Regensburger in Room 17.
-Practices are held regularly, beginning in November, with meeting days and times varying by event.
+Students interested in Science Olympiad should plan to attend the annual Interest Meeting in October, with Mr. Regensburger in Room 27.
+Practices are held regularly, beginning in late October, with meeting days and times varying by event.
 All information for students who have signed up is available in Google Classroom.
 Interested students are encouraged to visit the North Carolina Science Olympiad website.

 The mission of Science Olympiad is to promote and improve student interest in Science and to improve the quality of K-12 Science education throughout the nation.